b-hayes/apache-server/README.md

 ./fix-permissions.sh # by default will apply to /var/www
 ```

-This should set all the bitmask flags so that any new files created by you or apache should be
+This should set all the bit mask flags so that any new files created by you or Apache should be
 fully accessible by both of you.

-It's a good idea to give apache access to this repo folder as well:
+It's a good idea to give Apache access to this repo folder as well:
 ```shell
 ./fix-permissions.sh $(pwd)
 ```

-Some commands I have later in this readme may need the bitmasks to be set this way.
+Some commands I have later in this README may need the bit masks to be set this way.

 ## Remove the default page.
 Right now the default page is exposing sensitive information and should be removed from production servers.